Meet Me, Jay Najeeah, 2024.

 Details

-Resisting Narratives of Erasure (RNE) fellows receive $3000 to support filmmaking and engage in two days of online professional learning from notable artists, curated by Visionary Justice StoryLab.
+Resisting Narratives of Erasure fellows receive $3000 to support filmmaking and engage in a professional learning intensive from notable artists, curated by Visionary Justice StoryLab.
 New and experimental approaches to filmmaking are shared alongside strategies for story development.
 Visionary Justice StoryLab’s facilitation and approach centers an intersectional framework of racial, gender, and disability justice.
 Mentorship and project consultation with industry professionals are also provided to participating fellows.

 Sister Salad Days, Adesola Thomas, 2024.